Great Wagon Road

-The Great Wagon Road was an improved trail through the Great Appalachian Valley from Pennsylvania to North Carolina, and from there to Georgia in colonial America.
+The Great Wagon Road, also known as the Philadelphia Wagon Road, is a historic trail in the eastern United States that was first traveled by indigenous tribes, and later explorers, settlers, soldiers, and travelers.
+It extended from British Pennsylvania to North Carolina, through the Great Appalachian Valley, and from there to Georgia.

-Introduction
+History

 The heavily traveled Great Wagon Road was the primary route for the early settlement of the Southern United States, particularly the "backcountry".
 Although a wide variety of settlers traveled southward on the road, two dominant cultures emerged.
 The German Palatines and Scotch-Irish immigrants arrived in huge numbers because of bloody religious conflicts and persecution of Protestants by monarchies in Great Britain and Europe.
 The mostly Protestant German Palatines (also known as Pennsylvania Dutch) tended to find rich farmland and work it zealously to become stable and prosperous.
-The other group, mostly Protestant Presbyterians known as Scotch-Irish) tended to be restless, clannish, fiercely independent, and hosted a centuries old animosity to the British Crown.
+The other group, mostly Protestant Presbyterians known as Scotch-Irish, tended to be restless, clannish, fiercely independent, and hosted a centuries old animosity to the British Crown.
 The Scotch-Irish made up a substantial portion of the Continental Army and the state militia in the American War of Independence.
-They went on to form what be the backbone of Appalachian Culture.
+They went on to form what became the backbone of Appalachian Culture.
 Partly because of the language difference, the two groups tended to keep to themselves.

 Beginning at the port of Philadelphia, where many immigrants entered the colonies, the Great Wagon Road passed through the towns of Lancaster and York in southeastern Pennsylvania.

 Turning southwest, the road crossed the Potomac River and entered the Shenandoah Valley near present-day Martinsburg, West Virginia.
 It continued south in the valley via the Great Warriors' Trail (also called the Indian Road), which was established by centuries of Indian travel over ancient trails created by migrating buffalo herds.
 The Shenandoah portion of the road is also known as the Valley Pike.
 The Treaty of Lancaster in 1744 had established colonists' rights to settle along the Indian Road.
 Although traffic on the road increased dramatically after 1744, it was reduced to a trickle during the French and Indian War (Seven Years' War) from 1756 to 1763.
 But after the war ended, it was said to be the most heavily traveled main road in America.